HeitorMC/HeitorMC/README.md

 #### I'm a hardworking and passionate Software Engineer based on Brasília - Brazil

-- Formerly a network engineer but I found out that software is my passion;
+- Formerly a network engineer but I found out that software engineering is my passion;
 - Portuguese is my native language, but I can speak English too;
-- Working daily with NodeJS, Typescript and backend frameworks like Express and NestJs;
+- Working daily with Ruby, NodeJS, Typescript, Docker and backend frameworks like Ruby on Rails, Express, and NestJs;
-- I love when assigned to devops and blockchain tasks;
+- I love when assigned to devops tasks;
-- Currently studying: **Node.js** and **typescript**
+- Currently studying: **Golang** and **Ruby on Rails**
 - 📫 Reach me: heitor711n@gmail.com

 ## Contributions to Open Source Software 🗺️🖥️